Search the WinSPC Knowledgebase |

 The Sensitivity Analysis tab offers additional information which aids in the interpretation of control charts.
 This information concerns how sensitive a control chart is in detecting process shifts using the 1pt beyond control limits test.
 This tab consists of three areas: the Options Bar, the ...

-How do I read the Goodness of Fit tab in the Variable Analyzer?
+How do I read the Goodness of Fit tab and Distribution Analysis tab in the Variable Analyzer?

-New with the release of Version 8.2, the Goodness of Fit tab compares a variable’s data distribution with industry-standard, theoretical distributions.
-The information in this tab is sensitive to values entered in the Calculation Settings panel.
-The Goodness of Fit tab consists ...
+The Goodness of Fit tab within the Variable Analyzer compares a Variable’s data distribution with industry-standard theoretical distributions.
+The information in this tab is sensitive to values entered in the Calculation Settings panel at the top of the Variable Analyzer.
+The Goodnes ...

 How can I get a chart for just the data I collected for a specific time frame?